waylau/RestDemo/README.md

 RestDemo
 ========

- A RESTful Web Service Demo  with Jersey ,Hibernate,Mysql .
+ RESTful Web Service DemoS  with Jersey ,Hibernate,Mysql,Spring,JQuery,AngularJS

- Here are my articles about how to build the project:
+ Here are my articles about how to build the project step by step, and every demo is a small project :

  1.用Jersey构建RESTful服务1–HelloWorld